florestefano1975/comfyui-prompt-composer/README.md

 4. digit: `git pull`
 5. start/restart ComfyUI

-**Warning: update command overwrites files modified and customized by users.**
+**Warning: before the update create a backup of the TXT files contained in the _custom-list_ folders.**

 ## Node List